Slipknot (band): Background (1991–1995)

-Demo recording and beginnings (1995–1998)
+Mate.
+Feed.
+Kill.
+Repeat. and beginnings (1995–1998)

 Much of the band's early development was retrospectively attributed to late-night planning sessions between Gray, Crahan and Jordison at a Sinclair gas station where Jordison worked nights.
 It was there, in late 1995, that Jordison suggested changing the band name to Slipknot after their song of the same name.
 In December, Slipknot began recording material at SR Audio, a studio in the band's hometown.
 As they didn't have a recording contract, the band self-financed the project, the costs of which came to an estimated $40,000.
 In February 1996, guitarist Donnie Steele, a Christian, left Slipknot after discussions regarding the band's lyrics with the producer, Sean McMahon.
 Jordison said of Steele's departure: "(he) was having these God talks, when we were supposed to be working...
 We were prepared to keep him on, but he didn't want to stay."
 Steele himself has said: "I left for a few reasons...I had a lot on my mind spiritually."
 During the mixing stages of their project at SR Audio, Craig Jones was recruited as Steele's replacement on guitar.
 However, throughout their time in the studio, the band were adding samples to their recordings but could not produce these sounds live.
 Subsequently, Jones became the band's sampler and Mick Thomson was brought in as the replacement guitarist.
 After a complicated time with mixing and mastering, the band self-released Mate.
 Feed.
 Kill.
 Repeat. on Halloween, October 31, 1996.